-Junior Dominic Hyatt balances his 50 hour work week with his school work
+Junior Dominic Hyatt balances work with school

 May 20, 2019

 Junior Dominic Hyatt finds it difficult to balance his job, school life and home life.
 Dealing with his home life and school work while working up to 50 hours a week fills his schedule.